-The summary risk assessment, illustrated in the table below, highlights those risks which we deem to be significant in respect of the Authority.
+The summary risk assessment, illustrated in the table below, highlights those risks which we deem to be significant and other enhanced risks in respect of the GMCA.
 We have summarised our audit response to these risks on the next page.